Scroll to page top

 Entry Requirements

-The entry criteria for direct entry onto Level 5 of the programme are:
+The entry criteria for this programme are:

 • HNC or HND with an overall merit grade in: Mechanical, General or Aeronautical Engineering or an appropriate Engineering discipline